 Directions

-- Letting the Dough Rise: Knead the dough on a floured surface for about 5-7 minutes until smooth.
-Place the dough in an oiled bowl, cover it with a cloth, and let it rise in a warm area for about 1 hour or until doubled in size.
+- First Rise: Put dough in a greased bowl, cover it with a cloth, and let it sit in a warm spot for about 1 hour or until doubled.

-- Second Rise: Place the rolls in a greased baking dish, cover it, and let them rise again for about 30 minutes until puffy.
+- Second Rise: Place rolls in a greased pan, cover, and let rise 30 minutes till puffy.

-- Preparing Icing: In a bowl, mix powdered sugar, milk, and vanilla extract until smooth.
-Drizzle over warm rolls.
+- Make Icing: Whisk powdered sugar, milk, and vanilla till smooth, then drizzle over warm rolls.

 Tips and Advice